 - Public Information Open House: This event took place on July 13.
 The public had the opportunity to submit comments and provide input during the Open House.

-Volkswagen Clear Air Act Partial Settlement
+Volkswagen Clear Air Act Partial Settlement - Background

 In two related settlements, German automaker Volkswagen AG (VW) has agreed to spend nearly $25 billion to settle allegations of cheating vehicle emissions tests and deceiving customers.
 VW’s use of a defeat device in its diesel vehicles enabled the vehicles to emit levels of oxides of nitrogen (NOx) significantly in excess of the limits set by the U.S. Environmental Protection Agency.
 NOx is a precursor to ozone formation and is also hazardous to human health.
 The automaker will spend $2.925 billion to mitigate the pollution from these diesel cars; $2 billion to invest in clean vehicle technology; and $10 billion in the vehicle recall program.